We're here to help.

 The Requirements: 2 essays of 250 words each

 Hillsdale wants to know who you are and where they might find you when you’re not cramming for exams and soaking up your professor’s sage wisdom next year.
 Start by thinking about the here and now.
 Where can you be found after school?
 How do you spend your weekends?
 Think of something that gets you interacting with others or diving deep into your area of expertise.
-Admissions wants to know what your area of impact will look like at Hillsdale: an on-campus job, a unique hobby, or maybe an organization to which you contribute innovative ideas and exquisite cupcake decorating skills.
+Admissions wants to know what your area of impact will look like at Hillsdale: an school-related job, a unique hobby, or maybe an organization to which you contribute innovative ideas and exquisite cupcake decorating skills.
 (Bake sale, anyone?)
 Whatever you write about, make sure your response to this prompt shows that you have put some serious thought into what your life will look like at Hillsdale College.

 Hillsdale College wants to know that you’ve given your application some thought.
 You’re not applying all willy nilly, but have carefully considered your options and decided that Hillsdale would be a great institution at which to study.